Rubenscsantos/dotfiles/README.md

 ##### Set git status to hide untracked files

-`dotfiles config --local status.showUntrackedFiles no`
+`dot config --local status.showUntrackedFiles no`

 ##### Checkout the actual content from the git repository to your $HOME